-Even though there are no historical data related to the recent terrorist attacks that have somehow affected, there is always a chance of happening due to some conflicts of interest between the UK and other countries.
-This is why it is advisable as everywhere you are traveling to be aware of the actions that should be taken just in case.
+Even though there are no historical data related to the recent terrorist attacks, there is always a chance of that happening due to some conflicts of interest with other countries.
+This is why it is advisable to look at your surroundings and staying safe.

 As everywhere in the world there are scammers on the islands but these could be easily avoided through using your common sense and trying not to be easily influenced.

-Overall is considered to be s it is considered to be a safe place for all travelers but it is still advisable for females as it is everywhere in the world not to travel alone.
+Overall it is considered to be a safe place for all travelers but it is still advisable for females as it is everywhere in the world not to travel alone.
 If this is happening then choose wisely your accommodation, do not try to look very expensive and always tell someone where are you going.

 So...
 How Safe Is Bermuda Really?